Calorie: History

+The alternate spelling calory is a less-common, non-standard variant.

 Definitions

 The "small" calorie is broadly defined as the amount of energy needed to increase the temperature of 1 gram of water by 1 °C (or 1 K, which is the same increment, a gradation of one percent of the interval between the melting point and the boiling point of water).
-The amount depends on the atmospheric pressure and the starting temperature, and different choices of these parameters have resulted in several different precise definitions of the unit.
+The actual amount of energy required to accomplish this temperature increase depends on the atmospheric pressure and the starting temperature; different choices of these parameters have resulted in several different precise definitions of the unit.

 The two definitions most common in older literature appear to be the 15 °C calorie and the thermochemical calorie.
 Until 1948, the latter was defined as 4.1833 international joules; the current standard of 4.184 J was chosen to have the new thermochemical calorie represent the same quantity of energy as before.

 Usage

 Nutrition

-In a nutritional context, the "large" unit is used almost exclusively.
-It is generally written "calorie" with lowercase "c" and symbol "cal", even in government publications, although the capitalized form "Calorie" (with symbol "Cal") or the name "kilocalorie" (with symbol "kcal") are also used, and may be mandated by law.
-The SI unit of energy kilojoule (kJ) may be used instead, in legal or scientific contexts.

-In the United States, most nutritionists prefer the unit kilocalorie to the unit kilojoules, whereas most physiologists prefer to use kilojoules.
+In the United States and Canada, in a nutritional context, the "large" unit is used almost exclusively.
+It is generally written "calorie" with lowercase "c" and symbol "cal", even in government publications.
+The SI unit kilojoule (kJ) may be used instead, in legal or scientific contexts.
+Most American nutritionists prefer the unit kilocalorie to the unit kilojoules, whereas most physiologists prefer to use kilojoules.
 In the majority of other countries, nutritionists prefer the kilojoule to the kilocalorie.

-On nutrition facts labels in the European Union, energy is expressed in both kilojoules and kilocalories.
-In the United States and Canada, labels use "Calories", referring to the large unit.
+In the European Union, on nutrition facts labels, energy is expressed in both kilojoules and kilocalories, abbreviated as "kJ" and "kcal" respectively.

 In China, only kilojoules are given.

 Food energy

 The unit is most commonly used to express food energy, namely the specific energy (energy per mass) of metabolizing different types of food.
-For example, fat (lipids) contains 9 kilocalories per gram (kcal/g), while carbohydrates (sugar and starch) and protein contain approximately 4 kcal/g.
+For example, fat (triglyceride lipids) contains 9 kilocalories per gram (kcal/g), while carbohydrates (sugar and starch) and protein contain approximately 4 kcal/g.
 Alcohol in food contains 7 kcal/g.
 The "large" unit is also used to express recommended nutritional intake or consumption, as in "calories per day".

 Dieting is the practice of eating food in a regulated way to decrease, maintain, or increase body weight, or to prevent and treat diseases such as diabetes and obesity.
 As weight loss depends on reducing caloric intake, different kinds of calorie-reduced diets have been shown to be generally effective.